 The puranas say that King Mahabali, due to his awareness about the Supreme consciousness Narayana, had en-massed disproportionate energy from him.
 So much that he could animate the celestial bodies too by his own will.
 Due to his presence in this world, the souls of the world preferred to get reborn in his proximity, and lost the purpose to strive for higher worlds of existence.
 This was fixed by Vishnu by making Mahabali submit himself to Vishnu along with all his acquired spiritual energy.

-This incident is still celebrated in Kerala as Onam.
+This incident is still celebrated in Kerala as Onam or Thiruvonam.